EdDataScienceEES/tutorial-Zhizhou-Cao/index.md

 For more detail, check the following links. <a href="https://en.wikipedia.org/wiki/Cross-validation_(statistics)" target="_blank">cross-validation</a>, <a href="https://medium.com/@rkbohara097/how-to-find-the-optimal-value-of-k-in-knn-2d5177430f2a" target="_blank">Finding optical K for KNN</a>

+There is also a <a href="https://ourcodingclub.github.io/tutorials/machine-learning/#test">tutorial</a> in Coding Club regarding to KNN.

 <a name="section2-3"></a>

 ## 2.3 Decision Tree